offen/docker-volume-backup/README.md

 # AWS_ENDPOINT_INSECURE="true"

-# In addition, you can also backup files to any WebDav server.
+# In addition, you can also backup files to any WebDAV server.
-# The URL of the remote WebDav server
+# The URL of the remote WebDAV server

 # WEBDAV_URL="https://webdav.example.com"

-# The Directory to place the backups to on the WebDav server
+# The Directory to place the backups to on the WebDAV server

  # WEBDAV_DIRECTORY="/my/directory/"

-# The username for the WebDav server
+# The username for the WebDAV server

 # WEBDAV_USERNAME="user"

-# The password for the WebDav server
+# The password for the WebDAV server

 # WEBDAV_PASSWORD="password"